ilesh18/Projects/README.md

-# Small projects for practice
+# Small Projects for practice